top of page

 jordyguillon

 Office 365 offers an impressive suite of tools for small businesses.
 But if you've ever tried to pick the right licensing plan or figure out what’s actually included, you’ve probably felt the same frustration I have.
 This isn’t a menu where you pick “small,” “medium,” or “large.”
-It’s more like navigating a maze, and if you take a wrong turn, you might find yourself paying extra every month for something you thought you already had.
+It’s more like navigating a maze.
+If you take a wrong turn, you might find yourself paying extra every month for something you thought you already had.

 The Value in Business Basic

 Most small businesses start with Office 365 Business Basic.
-And honestly, it’s a solid place to begin.
+Honestly, it’s a solid place to begin.
 You get hosted email with Exchange, Teams for internal communication, and OneDrive and SharePoint for storage and collaboration.
-The web versions of Word, Excel, and PowerPoint are also included, which is more than enough for businesses that are already in the cloud and don’t rely on desktop apps.
+The web versions of Word, Excel, and PowerPoint are also included.
+This is more than enough for businesses that are already in the cloud and don’t rely on desktop apps.
 You even get Forms, which is surprisingly handy for client surveys or internal check-ins.

 What’s Really in Business Standard?